GN-Villalba/Web-Scraping/README.md

 # Web Scraping for Economic Applications

 This project demonstrates how to build a web scraping routine in Python to collect structured data from websites.
-The collected data can be used for economic research, visualizations, or automated updates on a personal or academic website.
+The collected data can be used for economic research.

 ## 📌 Project Objective